ogsamovar/launch-docs-evo/launch-docs-original.md

 2. Be ready to provide the following **Project Details:**
     - A short text to describe your project (max 200 characters).
 This short description will be visible to users on Featured Launch cards and the Launch Dashboard page.
-    - A short text to describe why contributors should engage your project (max 300 characters).
+    - A short text to describe why contributors should engage with your project (max 300 characters).
 This will be will be prominently displayed on the Launch Dashboard page.
-    - A short text describe the team behind the project (max 200 characters).
+    - A short text to describe the team behind the project (max 200 characters).
 Provide responsibilities and any useful background.

     Click ‘Next’ to move to the next section of the Wizard